Yr Wyddfa / Snowdon:

 If it looks difficult, we can stop and come back.

 I read a LOT about Yr Wyddfa (refs 1, 2, 3).
 If you’re new to walking, OS Maps are, in all ways, your new best friend.
-Hug your OS maps to you, day and night – both electronic and paper copies.
+Both electronic and paper copies.
 And your compass.

 - The Llanberis Path.
 Easy in summer (but lethal in winter due to “Killer Convex”*).
 A wide, gravelly path to the summit, next to the railway – 4.5 miles each way.
 Cafés half way and at the top.
 Also known as the motorway as lots of people use it (a plus, for us this time).

 - Snowdon Ranger Track.
 Easy and pretty, less travelled than Llanberis path.
 Sounds nice but I don’t know much about it.

 - Rhyd-Ddu Path.
 A ridge walk.
 Good scenery, but “might scare the kids”.
 (Cough, me.)